harshita8120/fileGenie/README.md

 # FileGenie

-FileGenie is a fast, secure, full-stack web application designed for hassle-free file format conversion.
-Users can convert images, documents, and audio files completely free without compromising their data privacy.
+FileGenie is a fast, secure, full-stack web application for hassle-free file format conversion.
+Convert images, documents, and audio files — completely free, with no accounts, no ads, and no cookie tracking.

-## Features & Site Content
+## Features

-- **100% Free & Secure:** No ads, no hidden paywalls, and absolutely no cookie tracking.
+- **100% Free & Secure:** No ads, no paywalls, no cookie tracking, no login required.
-- **Privacy First:** Uploaded files are processed securely and deleted from our servers within 24 hours.
+- **Privacy First:** Converted files are automatically deleted from our servers after a short expiry window (10 minutes).
 - **Multi-Format Support:**
-  - **Image:** Convert between popular image formats.
+  - **Image:** JPEG, PNG, WEBP, AVIF, TIFF, GIF — convert between any of these.
-  - **Document:** Seamlessly switch text and data file extensions.
+  - **Document:** DOCX, PPTX, TXT, XLSX → PDF.
-  - **Audio:** High-fidelity conversion.
+  - **Audio:** MP3, WAV, FLAC, AAC, OGG, M4A, OPUS — convert between any of these.

 ---

 ## Tech Stack

-- **Frontend:** React + TypeScript + Vite (Fast HMR & Optimized Bundling)
+- **Frontend:** React + TypeScript + Vite
-- **Backend:** Node.js + Express.js (RESTful API Routing)
+- **Backend:** Node.js + Express + TypeScript (ESM)
-- **Database:** MongoDB (User metadata & optional file session logging)
+- **Database:** MongoDB (Mongoose) — stores only converted-file metadata and expiry, no user accounts or personal data
-- **Libraries:** Sharp (for image conversions)
+- **Docker container:** [Gotenberg](https://gotenberg.dev/) (self-hosted, Docker-based, wraps LibreOffice + Chromium)

 ---